 The road ahead for increasing Digital Equity and defeating the Digital Divide is being built by the voices of South Carolinians through careful identification of challenges and bolstering strategic activities and partnerships to position all South Carolinians in such a place that they have affordable access to Broadband.
-With the Vision statement always in mind -- all South Carolinians can access and safely utilize affordable high- speed Broadband to advance their personal economic, education and health goals --the Digital Opportunity Department is steadfast in achieving its goals through implementation of the following strategies and will continue to measure its performance through key performance indicators (KPIs) and evolve as necessary to ensure goals are met.
-The DOD will prioritize proven and established programs within the grant applications to sustain Digital Equity beyond the performance period.
+With the Vision statement always in mind -- all South Carolinians can access and safely utilize affordable highspeed Broadband to advance their personal economic, education and health goals --the Digital Opportunity Department is steadfast in achieving its goals through implementation of the following strategies and will continue to measure its performance through key performance indicators (KPIs) and evolve as necessary to ensure goals are met.